masatakashiwagi/portfolio/content/about.md

 I'm interested in multimodal learning and in consumer behavior model in life events.

+This is my career summary in Japanese: [About me](https://mkashiwagi-about-me.super.site/)

 ## **Work Experience**

 **[Apr.
 2023 - Present] Machine Learning Tech Lead Manager for ML/DS Team, [Commune, Inc.](https://commune.co.jp/)**